 \subsection{Random allocation}

-We regard the allocations in $ \a $ as \textit{deterministic}.
-A \textit{random allocation}, denoted by $ p $, is a probability distribution on $ \a $.
-For every $ a $, let $ p_a $ denote the probability of $ a $ in $ p $.
-For every $ A\subset \a $, we define $ p[A]\coloneqq \sum_{a\in A}p_a $.
-Let $ \Delta(\a) $ denote the set of all random allocations.
-Because every deterministic allocation can be regarded as a degenerate random allocation,\footnote{A deterministic allocation $ a $ can be described as probability distribution $ p $ such that $ p_a=1 $ and $ p_b=0 $ for every $ b\neq a $.
-So for every $ A\subset \a $, $ p[A]=1 $ if and only if $ a\in A $.} we make the convention that $ \a\subset \Delta(\a)$.
-With this convention, in the rest of the paper we will simply call the elements of $ \Delta(\a) $ \textit{allocations}, and when necessary we will call allocations in $ \a $ \textit{deterministic} to avoid confusion.
-An allocation $ p $ is \textit{individually rational (IR)} if, for every $ a $ with $ p_a>0 $, $ a $ is IR as a deterministic allocation.
-In other words, $ p $ is IR if and only if for every $ i $, $p[\a(\succsim_i, \o_i)]=1 $.
+We regard every element of $ \a $ as a \textit{deterministic} allocation.
+A \textit{random allocation} is a probability distribution on $ \a $.
+In a random allocation $ p $, $ p_a $ is the probability of every $ a\in \a $, and $ p[A]\coloneqq \sum_{a\in A}p_a $ is the probability of every $ A\subset \a $.
+Let $ \Delta(\a) $ denote the set of random allocations.
+Because every deterministic allocation can be regarded as a degenerate random allocation, we make the convention that $ \a\subset \Delta(\a)$ and simply call the elements of $ \Delta(\a) $ \textit{allocations} in the rest of the paper.
+To avoid confusion we will call elements of $ \a $ \textit{deterministic allocations}.